top of page

 Frequently Asked Questions About How to Find Cat Urine

-Q: Will UV light work on all surfaces to find cat urine?
-A: UV light detects cat urine on most surfaces, but works best on porous materials like carpet, fabric, and unsealed wood.
-On non-porous surfaces like tile or sealed hardwood, urine may not fluoresce as brightly because it doesn't penetrate deeply.
+UV light detects cat urine on most surfaces but works best on porous materials like carpet, fabric, and unsealed wood.
+On non-porous surfaces like tile or sealed hardwood, urine may not fluoresce as brightly because it doesn't penetrate deeply enough to create strong fluorescence.

-Q: Will UV light detect fresh cat urine?
-A: UV light works best on dried urine that's at least 24 hours old.
-Fresh urine may not fluoresce as brightly.
+UV light works best on dried urine that's at least 24 hours old.
+Fresh urine may not fluoresce as brightly because the phosphorus compounds haven't fully crystallised yet.
 For fresh accidents you can see or smell, clean them immediately rather than waiting for UV detection.

-Q: How do I know if the fluorescent spot is definitely cat urine?
-A: Cat urine typically glows yellowish-green under UV light.
-Other substances can fluoresce (detergent residue, some drinks), but the pattern, location, and odour usually confirm cat urine.
-When in doubt, smell the area.
+Cat urine typically glows yellowish-green under UV light.
+Other substances can fluoresce (detergent residue, some drinks, tonic water), but the pattern, location, and odour usually confirm cat urine.
+When in doubt, smell the area or apply a small amount of enzymatic cleaner to see if it reacts.

-Q: Will the UV light harm my cat's eyes?
-A: Standard UV torches used for urine detection pose minimal risk, but don't shine UV light directly at your cat's eyes.
-Remove cats from the room during scanning for their comfort and to prevent interference with your search.
+Standard UV torches used for urine detection pose minimal risk to cat eyes, but don't shine UV light directly at your cat's face.
+Remove cats from the room during scanning for their comfort and to prevent interference with your systematic search pattern.

 The BrushPod® is an all-in-one cat care toolkit featuring a premium grooming brush with catnip blend, soft-touch claw clippers, and 3-in-1 UV/torch/laser tool.
 Designed in Britain and stocked by veterinary clinics throughout the UK.
 Learn more about the BrushPod.